epigen/unsupervised_analysis/README.md

     - internal cluster indices as one heatmap with clusterings (and [metadata_of_interest]) sorted by TOPSIS ranking from top to bottom and split cluster indices split by type (cost/benefit functions to be minimized/maximized).

-# Usage
+# 🛠️ Usage
 Here are some tips for the usage of this workflow:
 - Start with minimal parameter combinations and without UMAP diagnostics and connectivity plots (they are computational expensive and slow).
 - Heatmaps require **a lot** of memory, hence options to reduce computational cost are provided and the memory allocation is solved dynamically based on retries.
 If an out-of-memory exception occurs the flag `--retries X` can be used to trigger automatic resubmission X times upon failure with X times the memory.
 - Clustification performance scales with available cores, i.e., more cores faster internal parallelization of Random Forest training & testing.
-- Cluster indices are extremely compute intense and scale linearly with every additional clustering result and specified metadata (can be skipped).
+- Cluster indices are extremely compute-intense and scale linearly with every additional clustering result and specified metadata (can be skipped).

-# Configuration
+# ⚙️ Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)

-# Examples
+# 📖 Examples
 We provide a minimal example of the analysis of the [UCI ML hand-written digits datasets](https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits) imported from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) in the [test folder](./test/):
 - config
     - configuration: config/config.yaml